cristianmtr/python-snippets/README.md

 ```

+## Function decorator
+In func_decorator.py, you can find a simple example of how to do function decoration.

 ## TODO ##
 - sql: dump query for each step in the terminal
 - handle reading salts correctly from command-line options